New Leadership: An overview of the best modern leadership styles

 • Innovative: A modern environment needs new ideas.
 Leaders should promote innovation, encourage employees' inventiveness, and focus on a shared vision.

-• Agile: Leadership must be able to adapt to the fast-changing circumstances of the working world and react promptly, for example by changing goals or frameworks.
+• Agile: Leadership must be able to adapt to the fast-changing circumstances of the working world and react promptly.
+This can be achieved, for example, by flexibly changing goals or frameworks.

 • Networked: Nowadays, the challenge is to work together not only on-site, but also with virtual teams and digital tools – while still strengthening team spirit.